cypress-io/cypress-documentation/source/guides/getting-started/installing-cypress.md

 As of version `0.20.0` Cypress is also a fully baked `node_module` you can require in your node scripts.

 You can {% url 'read more about the CLI here' command-line %}.

+# Logging In

+After opening Cypress, you will need to log in.
+Logging in currently requires a {% url "Github" https://github.com/ %} account, if you do not have an account, you will have to {% url "create one" https://github.com/join %} to use Cypress.